danielk333/phd-course-software-development/content/handouts/programming.md

 [Zig](https://ziglang.org/)
 : Zig is a general-purpose programming language and tool-chain for maintaining robust, optimal and reusable software.
 Very similar syntax to C.

-Both have some very good things going for them, where the more I learn about the features of Zig, the more excited I become to learn it.
+Both have some very good things going for them, where the more I learn about the features of Zig, the more excited I become to learn it, similarly for Odin.
 Currently, I use C for implementations that need to be optimized.
 But I'm slowly drifting towards wanting to exchange that for something else.

 Other languages that are on my radar are: